raphael-group/CalicoST/README.md

 Setting up the conda environments takes around 10 minutes on an HPC head node.

 # Getting started
-With the input data paths and running configurations specified in `config.yaml`, you can run CalicoST by
+CalicoST requires the coordinate information of genes and SNPs, the information files for GRCh38 genome are available from either of the [example data tarball](https://github.com/raphael-group/CalicoST/tree/main/examples).
+Specify the information file paths, your input SRT data paths, and running configurations in `config.yaml`, and then you can run CalicoST by
 ```
 snakemake --cores <number threads> --configfile config.yaml --snakefile calicost.smk all
 ```